rspencer01/dent/docs/shaders.rst

     fragColor = texture(colormap, vec2(pos.x, 1-pos.y));
   }

 Note the output of the fragment shader is a `vec4`.
-You may output up to three vectors for deffered rendering (see :doc:`pipelines`).
+You may output up to three vectors for defered rendering (see :doc:`render-pipelines`).

 Shaders are stored in the game tree under the folder ``shaders``::